Ambersail Assured. High Quality Penetration Testing Services At A Sensible Price.

 There are no set rules on what can be tested.
 Targets can include web applications, web servers and firewalls.
 Any computer network is potentially at risk.

-Testing should be performed under controlled circumstances.
-It should be thorough and include locating weaknesses with configuration.
+Penetration Testing Services should be performed under controlled circumstances.
+Testing should be thorough and include locating weaknesses with configuration.
 How systems have been coded.
 How they operate.

 Testing should be conducted by experienced security engineers.
 These are often people who have built or designed systems.
 This core knowledge of how networks and systems are built is invaluable when trying to undermine the controls that have been put in place.

-If you go out to market, costs for Penetration Testing vary considerably
+If you go out to market, costs for Penetration Testing Services vary considerably

 As a rule of thumb, a decent penetration test will include manual testing from a qualified, experienced engineer.
 The amount of manual testing plays an important part in how much the service costs.
 The testing engineer will be looking to identify and capitalise on configuration and logic weaknesses.
 Often these can only be spotted by an experienced tester.